pelinquin/kissact/README.md

 Payment can also be made through the use of a shared object such as a distributor, a counter or a resource carrier.
 For this reason it must be possible to implement the KISSACT protocol on a BLE device other than a smartphone.
 Several projects are under study, based on ESP32, nRF52 or with a RaspberryPi-zero card equipped with a battery (hat).

+## Next

+I'm planning a slightly more complete version of KISSACT.
+Communications will be through sockets.
+- UDP socket between phones to simulate BLE beacons
+- TCP socket between phone and server to simulate HTTP communication

 ____

 ## Contact